 - Are there CCTV Cameras in the corridor?
 If not, is it possible to put a big lock on the door?

 - Is there a swimming pool / fitness room?
 If you pay a monthly rent of about 12,000 Baht or more, you should expect that.

 - Any noisy neighbors?
-(You could ask if there are children, or if they know of anything else, the walls are sometimes quite thin means it’s well possible that you hear the sound of the Thai soap opera)
+(You could ask if there are children, or if they know of anything else, the walls are sometimes quite thin means it’s well possible that you hear the sound of the Thai soap opera next door)

-- Is there a construction site close by?
-(Don’t think they stop hammering and drilling on Sundays)
+- Is there a construction site nearby?
+(Don’t think they’ll stop hammering and drilling on Sundays)

 How much are apartments in Bangkok?

 - 3,500-10,000 Baht base rent for a studio (about 30 sqm) outside the city centre